dougeby/IntuneDocs/intune/kiosk-settings.md

     Select **OK** to save your changes.

 - **Kiosk browser settings**: These settings control a web browser app on the kiosk.
-Be sure you get the [Kiosk broswer app](https://businessstore.microsoft.com/store/details/kiosk-browser/9NGB5S5XG2KP) from the Store, add it to Intune as a [Client App](apps-add.md), and then assign the app to the kiosk devices.
+Be sure you get the [Kiosk browser app](https://businessstore.microsoft.com/store/details/kiosk-browser/9NGB5S5XG2KP) from the Store, add it to Intune as a [Client App](apps-add.md), and then assign the app to the kiosk devices.

   Enter the following settings: